-Myoelectric or MM sensors are then used to detect and interpret the movement of the muscles.
-Bionic orthoses therefore mirror these movements and the brain is again able to track the position of the limbs.
+Myoelectric or MM sensors are used to detect and interpret the movement of the muscles.
+Bionic orthoses therefore reflect these movements and the brain is again able to track the position of the limbs.

 What is still missing is the so-called sensory feedback.

 Neural interfaces were first used in 1924.
 Their introduction began with the cochlear implant and the pacemaker in the 1950s.
 Building on this, scientists developed brain-computer interfaces (BCI) in the 1970s.
 These concepts then evolved, for example, with funding for programs such as Hand Proprioception and Touch Interfaces (HAPTIX), which was launched in 2015 by the U.S. government's Defense Advanced Research Projects Agency (DARPA).
 Previously, neural interfaces were used for both control and sensory feedback.

 Today this looks different: